 What is an empty container?

-Empty containers are solid waste and can be placed in the regular trash only after they've been properly emptied, unless it contained a chemotherapy agent (see "When is a container dangerous waste?" below).
+Empty containers are solid waste and can be placed in the regular trash only after they've been properly emptied.
+Examples of pharmaceutical containers include:

 How to empty a container

 A container is considered empty once all of the following criteria is met: